michaelfiber/raylib-o-ween/readme.md

 # raylib-o-ween
-I made this as a quick and dirty decoration for the front of my house.
-It was designed to run on a Raspberry Pi Zero with a JoyBonnet with the buttons mapped WASD for directions and UOJL for the 4 face buttons as well as Enter for the Start button.
+I made this as a quick and dirty decoration.
+I use a projector to project this program on the front of my house.
+It was designed to run on a Raspberry Pi Zero with a JoyBonnet with the joystick directions mapped to WASD and the YXBA buttons mapped to UOJL as well as Enter for the Start button.

+The program lets you add "decorations."
+Each decoration is a sprite.
+You can move and scale it.
+I use this to put torches on both sides of my front door, ghosts in the trees, and animated jack-o-lantern faces on pumpkins.

 ![alt text](screenshot.png)

 | Game Button   | Keyboard Button   | Action                                        | SCALE MODE action                     | MOVE MODE action  | SELECT MODE action        |
 | ---           | ---               | ---                                           | ---                                   | ---               | ---                       |